Skip to main content

 Utilization of Billable Time

 This refers to the ratio between billable and non-billable hours worked by any given employee.
-The Utilization Rate is then calculated as a percentage of daily billable hours.
+The Utilization Rate is then calculated as a percentage of daily hours worked.
 Specifically, the Utilization Percentage is calculated as billable hours divided by total hours.

-If an employee typically works 10 hours in a day (easy math), and 8 of those are billable, then the expected Utilization Rate for this employee is 80%.
+If an employee typically works 8 hours a day, and 6 of those are billable, then the Utilization Rate for this employee is 75%.
 You can then run an Employee Performance report in CORE to see if employees are meeting these expected quotas.

 Tip: When setting up an employee (or vendor) record in CORE, consider updating the expected Target Utilization rate under the Rates & Options tab in the detail view.